Animals Seen In and Around the Zeiger Homestead

 Haines, Alaska

-It's really difficult to photograph the wildlife that surrounds us.
-Animals appear so quickly and unexpectedly that it's hard to get the camera set in time to capture them before they leave.
-Often the light is not good.
-Besides, let's face it, if you suddenly see a wild animal at close range, would you rather watch it, and soak it all in, or see it through a viewfinder, hoping the photos will be good enough to preserve it for later?
-Besides, an animal in the water usually just shows up as a dark spot in the water in a photograph.
-We're developing our photography skills and strategies, and hope to add some quality photos to this page as we can.
+Wildlife constantly surrounds us on the homestead.
+Unfortunately, It's very difficult to photograph the animals we see!
+They appear so quickly and unexpectedly that it's hard to grab the camera in time to capture them before they leave.
+Besides, let's face it: if you suddenly see a wild animal at close range, would you rather watch it, and soak it all in, or see it through a viewfinder, hoping the photos will be good enough to preserve it for later?

 We see a lot of humpback whales off our beach.
 It seems to be a favorite feeding area.